“Why Wasn’t I Diagnosed Sooner?”: The Hidden Presentation of ADHD in Women & AFAB People

 Late Diagnosis: Relief and Grief, Side by Side

 When people are finally diagnosed, it is rarely a simple moment of clarity.
-More often, it is a layered experience that includes both relief and grief.
+More often, it is a layered and complicated experience that includes both relief and grief.

 Both of these responses are valid.
 Both deserve space.